An Algebraic Approach to Koopman Classical Mechanics: The Simple Harmonic Oscillator

 which can be thought of in more elementary terms as a generating function for moments.
 We can also use an inverse fourier transform to return to a probability density, which we could write informally as

-The imaginary $\rmj$ has been introduced here as an engineering convenience to allow a characteristic function to be constructed, but we will also use it as a central generator of the algebra $\mathcal{C}$, with adjoint $\rmj^\dagger=-\rmj$.
+The imaginary $\rmj$ has been introduced in Eq. (\ref{qpGibbs}) as an engineering convenience to allow a characteristic function to be constructed, but we will also use it as a central generator of a $*$--algebra $\mathcal{C}$ that is generated by $\hat q$, $\hat p$, $\hat Q$, $\hat P$, and $\rmj$, with adjoint $\rmj^\dagger=-\rmj$.
 This introduction ---which an engineer can make carelessly for its usefulness in presenting the sine and cosine components of the fourier transform systematically even if it might give a mathematician or a philosopher pause--- also allows us to use $\rmj\hat Q$ and $\rmj\hat P$ as self-adjoint unary operators, for which measurement is relative to the fourier transform basis of improper eigenfunctions of $\rmj\hat Q$ and $\rmj\hat P$.
 Other motivations for introducing a complex structure are possible, but an elementary argument can be made for considering the use of characteristic functions to be closely related to the use of complex Hilbert space methods\cite{CohenCF}.